Congratulations! A very warm welcome to you if you are thinking about being married at The Town Church!

 Is there a Marriage Preparation Course?

 Yes, if your wedding is taking place at The Town Church, we want to prepare you not just for the day itself, but for your marriage relationship, so attending our marriage preparation course is part of the deal.
-The course takes place over a weekend in March, July and October each year.
-The weekend starts on a Friday evening with a meal (7.45pm) and continues through Saturday from 10.00am to 3.30pm.
-A simple buffet lunch is provided on the Saturday.
+The course takes place over a Saturday in March, July and October each year.
+The Session is from 10.00am to 3.30pm.
+A simple buffet lunch is provided.

 What will it cost?